-6.13 Transfer by FAX
+6.11.3 Transfer by FAX

-Transfers of personal, confidential or sensitive information by fax should be avoided and only used where there is absolutely no alternative.
-Where it is necessary to send this type of information by fax, the Information Asset Owner must provide authorisation and safeguards applied to ensure the security and confidentiality of the information.
+Transfers of personal, confidential or sensitive information by fax should be avoided and only used where there is no alternative.
+Where it is necessary to send this type of information by fax, safeguards must be applied in order to ensure the security and confidentiality of the information.
+The safeguards are outlined in the Safe Transfer Guidelines and Procedure.

-6.14 Transfer by the Secure File Transfer (SFT) Service
+6.11.4 Transfer by the Secure File Transfer (SFT) Service